-Your LSE100 mark will be based on two summative assessments: one individual written assessment (50%) and one group research project (50%) that you will submit and present as a team.
+Your LSE100 mark will be based on two summative assessments: one individual written assessment (50 per cent) and one group research project (50 per cent) that you will submit and present as a team.
 Your final mark in LSE100 will be included with your other first year marks and, if it is one of your six best marks, will count towards your overall first year average.

-Learn more about LSE100 during Welcome 2024
+Learn more about LSE100 during Welcome 2025

-During Welcome, you are invited to attend an LSE100 Welcome session taking place in LSE LIFE.
+During Welcome, you are invited to attend an LSE100 Welcome session taking place in LSE LIFE (Ground Floor, LSE Library).
 This interactive session will give you more information about what to expect during your time on LSE100 and is an opportunity for you to meet other students from around the School!
 To find out when and where your session is running, check your Welcome calendar on Student Hub or visit our Welcome page for more information.